ahmadawais/sponsor/readme.md

 Remember, every little bit counts!
 Whether it's a small contribution or a generous sponsorship, your support ensures that I can keep pushing the boundaries of innovation and continue being an advocate for open-source development.
 Together, we can make the tech world a better place.

 Thanks for considering backing me up.
 Let's embark on this adventure together, shall we?

-I ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell head over heels for open source, and then, as fate would have it, for each other.
-You can read more [about me here](https://ahmadawais.com/about).
-Now, listen up!
-If you or your company are utilizing any of our projects or simply adore what I'm doing (who wouldn't?), it's time to put your money where your mouth is.
-Consider backing me, my friend, because I'm here to stay.
-I'm not just any developer, mind you—I'm the advocate that will fight for your right to amazing software.

 So, what do you say?
 Let's make this partnership a legendary one!